iwob/pysv/solvers_bin/readme.txt

 * MathSAT: mathsat

-If you name binaries like specified above you will not have to explicitly specify path to the solver - it will suffice to provide it's name (e.g. "--solver z3"). z3 is the default, so if you want to use other solver you need to change this option accordingly.
+If you name binaries like specified above you will not have to explicitly specify path to the solver - it will suffice to provide its name (e.g. "--solver z3"). z3 is the default, so if you want to use other solver you need to change this option accordingly.